top of page

 (After the completion of the project, we greeted the local people and exchanged cups saying that we will move here.)

-We would like to thank those who have backed us up, and above all, we would like to remember to respect the people who have lived in Kasahara for many years, because this place is here now.
+We would like to thank those who have supported us, and above all, we would like to remember those who lived in Kasahara for many years, and who have left this place to us.

-I will try my best to play around in this place "Sky Tea House(天空の茶屋敷)" from now on.
+I will try my best to protect and grow this place "Sky Tea House(天空の茶屋敷)" from now on.
 Thank you very much for your cooperation.

 This is a villa and playground on the mountain for everyone who comes here.